JavaScript is disabled

 • ii. exercising reasonable care, skill and diligence; and

-• iii. using suitably skilled, experienced and qualified staff; and
+• iii. using suitably skilled, experienced, and qualified staff;

 3 WARRANTIES